dereuromark/cakephp-queue/README.md

 ## Background:

 This is a very simple and minimalistic job queue (or deferred-task) system for CakePHP.
+It is mainly **for demo purposes** on how queues work and doesn't have any dependencies.

 Overall functionality is inspired by systems like Gearman, Beanstalk or dropr, but without any illusion to compete with these more advanced Systems.